ianfergu/a3/README.md

 Read through the code for Picture and be sure you understand what each of the methods is supposed to do.
 In particular:

  * Notice that the various forms of the paint method return a Picture object with the required changes if any.
 If the underlying implementation of Picture is mutable (i.e., is allowed to change the value of one or more of its fields including element values of arrays), then the return value of these methods will be the original object since that object reflects the change.
 Getting back the same object that you started with implies that the object was mutated.
 However, immutable implementations of picture are possible.
 Such an implementation will need to create a new Picture object that reflects the result of the paint operation and return that new object as the result.
-Getting back a different object than you started with thus implies immutability and the returned object is also expected to be immutable.
+Getting back a different object than you started with thus implies immutability.
+For this assignment, the resulting object returned as a result of a paint method is allowed to be either mutable or immutable.
+This will come up again later.
  * The form of the paint method that paints a region specifies two opposite corners, namely (ax, ay) and (bx, by).
 Depending on the values of ax, ay, bx, and by these might represent the upper left and lower right corners or these might represent the lower left and upper right corners.
-Which situation is in effect is determined by the values provided and you should not make any assumptions about which is which.
+Which situation is in effect is determined by the values provided and you should not make any assumptions about which corner will be which when the method is called.
  * All parameters should be checked for being within their legal values (i.e., coordinates are all non-negative and within the picture's dimensions, pixel values are non-null, factor values are between 0.0 and 1.0, etc.).
 Any illegal values should result in throwing an IllegalArgumentException.

 ## Novice